 Where to Go Wine Tasting: Highlights from the U.S. and Canada

 When most people think about North American wine, they think about my sunny home state, California.
-I’ve previously shared some of the best wine tasting regions in California, and believe me, you really can’t go wrong there.
-Looking to travel beyond California, though, and discover some of the best vineyards the U.S. and Canada has to offer?
+I’ve previously shared some of the top places for wine in California, and believe me, you really can’t go wrong here.
+Looking to travel beyond California, though, and discover some of the best wine tasting in the U.S. and Canada?
 I asked fellow travel bloggers to share their top picks for where to go wine tasting in North America.

 Monticello AVA, Virginia, United States